1. Get started

 Workforce planning that is integrated with business planning can help your business:

-- improve efficiency, effectiveness and productivity (your workforce possesses the right skills
+- improve efficiency, effectiveness and productivity

-- plan for future workforce requirements (identify staffing needs in a timely manner, monitor
+- plan for future workforce requirements

 - engage your workforce, increase job satisfaction and foster goodwill through improved employee relations